Route 522 and Route 208, Louisa County

 Once funding is received in 2019, VDOT will use Louisa County’s SMART SCALE application as a framework to begin preliminary engineering to design the project.

-The project schedule is still under development but a public hearing will be held prior to construction.
+A public hearing will be held prior to construction.
 Construction is anticipated to begin in 2023.

 Why A Roundabout?